Seris0/AnimeGameArmatures/README.md

 ## Contributing

 Feel free to contribute to this repository by submitting issues or pull requests.
-Please ensure to follow the contribution guidelines provided.

-## License

-This repository is licensed under the [MIT License](LICENSE).